mfmpc/Trifecta/README.md

 ldconfig
 ```

-Run the following command to compile the binary for the Trifecta party in the main directory
+Run the following command to compile the binary for the Trifecta machine in the main directory

 ```
 make multi-replicated-bin-party.x